Michelle Wolf: Career

-2018 White House Correspondents' Dinner appearance
+2018 White House Correspondents' Dinner controversy

-On April 28, 2018, Wolf was the featured entertainer at the White House Correspondents' Dinner.
-U.S. President Donald Trump did not attend the dinner for the second consecutive year, sending Sarah Huckabee Sanders, the White House Press Secretary.
+On April 28, 2018, Wolf was the featured entertainer at the annual White House Correspondents' Dinner.
+U.S. President Donald Trump chose not to attend the dinner, for the second consecutive year, instead sending White House Press Secretary Sarah Huckabee Sanders.

-Wolf delivered a 19-minute comedy routine and was both praised and criticized for her "harsh and stinging" jokes aimed at the Trump administration—most notably at Sanders—and at the media itself.
-Wolf's criticism of journalism was called by one commentator "the most consequential monologue so far of the Donald Trump era."
-Managers at C-SPAN radio considered the monologue so risqué that they stopped broadcasting it half-way through, worrying that she might violate FCC indecency guidelines and that they might get fined.
-Wolf's joke about Sanders using the ashes of facts to create her perfect eye makeup became the most controversial issue among the criticisms aimed at Wolf's presentation:I actually really like Sarah.
+Wolf delivered a 19-minute stand-up comedy roast, receiving both praise and criticism for her "harsh and stinging" jokes targeting the Trump administration, in particular Sarah Sanders, as well as the U.S. news media.
+Her criticism of journalists was deemed by one commentator "the most consequential monologue so far of the Donald Trump era."
+However, managers at C-SPAN Radio considered the monologue so risqué that they stopped broadcasting it half-way through, worried that she might violate broadcasting "indecency" guidelines and that the company might be subject to fines by the FCC.

+Wolf's pointed joke about Sanders' using "the ashes" of "burn[ed] facts" to create her perfect eye makeup became the most controversial issue among the criticisms aimed at Wolf's presentation:

+"I actually really like Sarah.
 I think she's very resourceful.
 She burns facts, and then she uses that ash to create a perfect smoky eye.
 Like maybe she's born with it, maybe it's lies.
-It's probably lies.
+It's probably lies."

 Journalists including Maggie Haberman of The New York Times, Mika Brzezinski of MSNBC, and Andrea Mitchell of NBC News, criticized Wolf on Twitter for targeting Sanders.
 Ed Henry of Fox News stated that "[i]t was disgusting, despicable."
 CBS News executives reportedly considered ending its participation in future dinners, but later changed its stance after the network was assured that the Correspondents' Association would "seriously consider changes to the dinner's format."
 Former press secretary Sean Spicer tweeted, "Tonight's #WHCD was a disgrace" to which Wolf replied, "Thank you!"
 The next day, Trump called several outside advisors to criticize the comedian, and he sent a series of tweets saying that the "so-called comedian" and the "filthy 'comedian' totally bombed." and called for the dinner to be discontinued or "start[ed] over."